A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Background

-To solve the above optimization problems for industrial process control, a common approach is to fit a probabilistic model via the historical dataset to approximate the dynamics model, examples are Gaussian processes \cite{deisenroth2013gaussian,kamthe2018data}, Bayesian neural networks \cite{depeweg2017learning,depeweg2018decomposition} and the most commonly used ensemble of Gaussian probabilistic neural networks (GPNs)\footnote{For convenience, we will call this type of neural networks as GPNs} which predict the conditional distribution of outputs using a multivariate Gaussian with a diagonal covariance structure \cite{chua2018deep,yu2020mopo,kidambi2020morel,argenson2020model}; then the optimization problem for discrete control in Equation~\ref{eq:obx} can be solved by black-box optimization algorithms such as Bayesian optimization and genetic algorithms, and the optimization problem for continuous control in Equation~\ref{eq:orl} can be solved by model-based offline RL.
-However, a well-known challenge for such offline model-based optimization problems is the distribution shift problem \cite{levine2020offline,trabucco2021conservative} which is mainly caused by limited knowledge of the process dynamics that is covered by the historical dataset.
+To solve the above optimization problems, a common approach is to fit a probabilistic surrogate model via the historical dataset to approximate the dynamics model, examples are Gaussian processes \cite{deisenroth2013gaussian}, Bayesian neural networks \cite{depeweg2018decomposition} and the most commonly used ensemble of Gaussian probabilistic neural networks (GPNs) which predict the conditional distribution of outputs using a multivariate Gaussian with a diagonal covariance structure \cite{yu2020mopo,kidambi2020morel}; then the optimization problem for discrete control in Equation~\ref{eq:obx} can be solved by black-box optimization algorithms such as Bayesian optimization and genetic algorithms, and the optimization problem for continuous control in Equation~\ref{eq:orl} can be solved by model-based offline RL.
+However, a well-known challenge for such offline model-based optimization problems is the distribution shift problem \cite{levine2020offline} which is mainly caused by limited knowledge of the process dynamics that is covered by the historical dataset.
 Due to the distribution shift problem, the learned control policy from offline data often yields poor results online because it may output OoD control parameters with over-estimated rewards.
 To this end, offline model-based optimization algorithms often adopt conservative objective models that penalize OoD control parameters which exhibit high predictive (epistemic) uncertainty \cite{yu2020mopo,kidambi2020morel}.
-Apart from the distribution shift problem, the noisy, inter-dependency and non-Gaussian dynamics of control results as previously mentioned also pose challenges for learning reliable control policies for industrial processes from offline data.
-In the next section, we will introduce our method to tackle the above challenges.
+Apart from the distribution shift problem, the noisy, inter-dependency and non-Gaussian dynamics of control results also pose challenges for learning reliable control policies for industrial processes from offline data.